danielberkompas/cloak/guides/how_to/install.md

     end

 This example also shows how you would make a given field queryable by creating a mirrored `_hash` field.
-See `Cloak.SHA256Field` for more details.
+See `Cloak.Fields.SHA256` for more details.

 ## Usage

-Your encrypted fields will be transparently encrypted and decrypted as data is loaded from the database.
+Your encrypted fields will be transparently encrypted and decrypted as data are loaded from the database.

     Repo.get(Accounts.User, 1)
     # => %Accounts.User{email: "test@example.com", email_hash: <<115, 6, 45, 135, 41, ...>>}